 Woe to us, alas for us Romania has been captured.”

 There are some interesting features of the poem, apart from the difficult language.
 Cavafy chooses to reflect on the fall of Byzantium (‘Romania’ is what the Byzantines called their empire) through a Pontic folk song.
 Pontos is the name given to the area on the southern edge of the Black Sea in north east Anatolia.
-In Byzantine times this was known as Trebizond or the Trapezuntine empire which lasted until 1461, until captured by the Ottomans under Mehmet II.
+In Byzantine times this was known as Trebizond or the Trapezuntine empire which lasted until 1461 when it was captured by the Ottomans under Mehmet II.